dhis2/training-docs/content/tracker_use/lg_event reports.md

 We can clearly see that the data from each stage is being shown based on the data items that have been selected, but we must keep in mind that data from *Stage 3 - lab results* will be the most recent event data only.
 Applied more generally, any program stage for any other programs within an implementation using repeated stages will have this constraint when creating an enrollment type report.

 If you are dealing with programs that do not have any repeatable events, then you will not need to worry about what the most recent event is when reviewing your information (as each program stage will only have 1 event).

 Also, note the date.
 Each of these events that we have selected data from has different dates, but they are not displayed here.
 Instead we see the date of registration as well as the incident date (date of symptoms onset).
 These are the dates that are collecting during the registration/enrollment process; whereas reports with "event" as their output will display the dates of the particular event within a stage.
 We are not able to show these event type reports together as a summary however as we are able to when we run an enrollment type report.

-#### Have them perform *Exercise 4* in the learner's guide.

-### Assignment

-After they have completed all of the exercises, have them perform the graded assignment.
-The assignment closes the session.